Réunion d'hiver SMC 2024

 Two situations arise for the admitted trivial Lie point symmetries of a linear PDE.
 A third situation arises for an admitted nontrivial Lie point symmetry of a PDE.

-STATHIS CHARALAMPIDIS, California Polytechnic State University
+STATHIS CHARALAMPIDIS, San Diego State University

 KOSTYA DRUZHKOV, University of Saskatchewan